Is A Living Room Chandelier Right For Your Interior? Design Ideas

 Secondly, we need to think about chandelier placement.
 Avoid being too close to any walls.
 Functionally, keeping light sources near walls wastes most of their lighting potential; the further away a light source is, the wider its beam and the larger its lit-up area.
 Also, needless to say, you don’t want your expensive piece of fancy lighting to hit or be hit by any tall furniture you might have in your living room.
 So, try to keep it away from any tall bookshelves or cupboards as well.

-Third, think about your ceiling design and how the fixture will look with the other element.
+Third, think about your ceiling design and how the fixture will look with the other elements.
 Combine them equally with ornate ceiling details such as coffered panels, ornate cornicing, and raised ceilings for a compound stylish effect.

 Last but not least is chandelier height.
 Keep it above the head height of the tallest person in your household.
 On average 6 and a half feet should be a good enough clearance height for your chandelier.
 The only exception for this rule is when chandeliers are hung on top of tabletops or accent furniture pieces that need to be lit up.
 In those cases, keep them around 3 feet above the furniture’s surface.
 See luxurious formal living room designs here.